mozilla-l10n/documentation/src/products/android-l10n/removing_projects.md

 ## Remove import automation

-TaskCluster is used to import translations to [`autoland`](https://hg.mozilla.org/integration/autoland/).
+TaskCluster is used to import translations to the [`autoland`](https://github.com/mozilla-firefox/firefox/tree/autoland) branch in `mozilla-firefox`.
 Sync with release engineering to make sure that the automation to import strings for this project has been removed.

 ## Disable the project in Pontoon